Vehicular Multistatic OTFS-ISAC: A Geometry-Aware Deployment and Kalman-Based Tracking: Sensing Improvement Using CRW-Based KF

-\begin{breakablealgorithm} \end{breakablealgorithm} In Algorithm~\ref{algo3}, for each time $t$, target $i$ and receiver $j$, the coarse estimates of the delay, Doppler, and channel gain, $(\widehat{h}_{i,j,t}^{(0)}, \widehat{\tau}_{i,j,t}^{(0)}, \widehat{\nu}_{i,j,t}^{(0)})$, are first obtained using the pilot $\mathbf{d}_P$.
+In \textbf{Algorithm~\ref{algo3}}, for each time $t$, target $i$ and receiver $j$, the coarse estimates of the delay, Doppler, and channel gain, $(\widehat{h}_{i,j,t}^{(0)}, \widehat{\tau}_{i,j,t}^{(0)}, \widehat{\nu}_{i,j,t}^{(0)})$, are first obtained using the pilot $\mathbf{d}_P$.
 These estimates are mapped to the range and velocity domain, from which the coarse location and velocity of each target are determined via the averaging or selection methods in \eqref{eq:avg_approach} and \eqref{eq:nearest_sel}.
 The reverse mapping from range and velocity is then applied to reconstruct channel parameters that serve as initialization for iterative refinement.
 The refinement is carried out in an \textit{outer loop} that alternates between communication data detection and sensing parameter update.
 Within the inner loop, the received data is iteratively refined using a gradient-based update (cf. \eqref{eq:gradient}, \eqref{eq:update_rule}) until convergence within the tolerance $\epsilon_d$.
 The recovered symbols are demodulated to obtain the information data, which are then used to improve the channel estimates $(\widehat{\mathbf{h}}_{j,t}, \widehat{\bm{\tau}}_{j,t}, \widehat{\bm{\nu}}_{j,t})$.
 For each target $i$, the refined measurements are aggregated into the observation vector $\mathbf{z}_{i,t} = [\widehat{\alpha}_{i,t}, \widehat{\beta}_{i,t}, \widehat{v}_{i,x,t}, \widehat{v}_{i,y,t}]^T$.
-The KF function $f_{KF}$ from Algorithm~\ref{algo11} is then applied to update the state $\mathbf{s}_{i,t}^a$ and error covariance $\mathbf{P}_{i,t}$.
+The KF function $f_{KF}$ from \textbf{Algorithm~\ref{algo11}} is then applied to update the state $\mathbf{s}_{i,t}^a$ and error covariance $\mathbf{P}_{i,t}$.
 This ensures reliable tracking of the location and velocity despite noise and estimation errors.

 The outer loop continues until the differences between successive channel estimates fall below the predefined thresholds $(\epsilon_h, \epsilon_{\tau}, \epsilon_{\nu})$.
-Once satisfied for all receivers, convergence is declared and the algorithm terminates.
-In this way, Algorithm~\ref{algo3} integrates communication data recovery and passive sensing in a closed-loop process, where improved data detection enhances channel estimation and, in turn, refined channel estimates improve sensing and tracking performance through the KF.
+Once satisfied for all receivers, algorithm terminates after convergence.
+In this way, \textbf{Algorithm~\ref{algo3}} integrates communication data recovery and passive sensing in a closed-loop process, where improved data detection enhances channel estimation and, in turn, refined channel estimates improve sensing and tracking performance through KF.